Engineering Notes

 return self.net(obs).squeeze(-1)

-In a LangGraph agent, safety constraints map naturally to conditional edges — a node can check a cost budget before deciding whether to call a tool.
+In a LangGraph agent, safety constraints map naturally to conditional edges: a node checks a cost budget before deciding whether to call a tool.
 This is a discrete, rule-based analog of the continuous CMDP.

 WCSAC (2021) extended safe RL to handle worst-case constraint violations via CVaR (Conditional Value at Risk), connecting to distributional RL.
 Rather than constraining the expected cost, it constrains the tail of the cost distribution.